idmfrank/fuzzedrecords-web/README.md

     > **Note**: The application must be able to establish outbound WebSocket connections to the relays listed in `RELAY_URLS`.
 Blocked outbound traffic will result in profile fetch failures.
 7. **Maintain Relay Lists**:
    - Run `python relay_checker.py` periodically to update `good-relays.txt`.
+   - On startup the app loads relays from `good-relays.txt` if present, falling back to `relays.txt` or the `RELAY_URLS` environment variable.
-   - Users can contribute relays via the `/update-relays` endpoint when logging in.
+   - Users can contribute relays via the `/update-relays` endpoint; submitted URLs are merged in-memory and written back to `relays.txt`.

 ---